elastic/kibana/src/plugins/discover_shared/README.md

 ```

 At this point, the feature should work correctly when registered and we have not created any direct dependency between the Discover and LogsShared apps.

-## Subscribe to feature changes

-If you need to subscribe and listen for changes on the features registry, it exposes 2 methods for interacting with it:

-- `discoverShared.features.registry.subscribe(callback)`: takes a callback and provides a unique argument, the Map of the registered features.
-- `discoverShared.features.registry.observe()`: returns the features registry as an observable, allowing for more flexible operations.